-B. Each applicant for a bail bond agent license shall submit a full set of fingerprints to the department of insurance for the purpose of obtaining a state and federal criminal records check pursuant to section 41-1750 and Public Law 92-544.
+B. Each applicant for a bail bond agent license shall submit a full set of fingerprints to the department of insurance and financial institutions for the purpose of obtaining a state and federal criminal records check pursuant to section 41-1750 and Public Law 92-544.
 The department of public safety may exchange this fingerprint data with the federal bureau of investigation.
-The department of insurance shall not issue a license until it receives the state and federal criminal history records check and the applicant is qualified for licensure.
+The department of insurance and financial institutions shall not issue a license until it receives the state and federal criminal history records check and the applicant is qualified for licensure.

 C. The director shall not license a resident business entity as a bail bond agent unless each owner and shareholder is individually licensed as a bail bond agent.